sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 Edit the DEFAULT.TXT and RESCUE.TXT files to modify the default and rescue TOS images
 ```

+The firmware version is displayed at the top of the file in the format `SidecarTridge ROM chip emulator v1.0.0`.
+If there is a newer firmware version available, you can proceed with the firmware update process in the next section.
+If the firmware version is up-to-date, you can skip the firmware update and proceed with the [Preparing the ROM Images](#preparing-the-rom-images) section.

 ### Upgrading the Firmware

+If there is a newer firmware version available, you can proceed with the firmware update process.
+Download the latest firmware version from the main page of the [SidecarTridge TOS documentation website](/sidecartridge-tos/index.md) and store it in a temporary location on your computer.

+To update the firmware, follow these steps:
+1. Hold the `RESET` button on the SidecarTridge TOS ROM Board.
+2. While holding the `RESET` button, hold the `BOOT` button.
+3. Release the `RESET` button.
+4. Release the `BOOT` button.

+The SidecarTridge TOS emulator will enter the firmware update mode and appear as a USB mass storage device on your computer with the name `RPI-RP2`.
+Copy the firmware file to the root directory of the mass storage device and wait for the firmware update process to complete.
+If after the update the SidecarTridge TOS emulator does not reboot, press the `RESET` button for a few seconds to restart the device.

+The firmware update process is now complete, and you can proceed with the [Preparing the ROM Images](#preparing-the-rom-images) section.

+{: .note }
+The firmware update process is straightforward and will not affect the TOS images stored on the SidecarTridge TOS emulator.
+However, it is recommended to back up the TOS images before updating the firmware to avoid any data loss.

 ## Preparing the ROM Images
 - Connecting the Device to a Computer